Baby John (film): Plot

-Two years later, Satya becomes a RAW field agent and leaves with Adhira, Jackie and Agent Bhaijaan on a mission to end Boss and kills DGP Yashraj Mukerjee for helping Babbar Sher earlier.
+Two years later, Satya becomes a RAW field agent and lives with Adhira, Jackie and Agent Bhaijaan on a mission to end Boss and kills DGP Yashraj Mukerjee for helping Babbar Sher earlier.

 Production

 Development

-Two months after the release of Theri (2016), it was reported that the film would be remade in Hindi with Rohit Shetty, directing the venture and Shah Rukh Khan and Akshay Kumar as the frontrunners to play the leads.
-However, Shetty denied the plans of remaking the film.
-In late April 2020, reports of a potential Hindi remake being planned with Varun Dhawan being approached to play the lead role.
+In late April 2020, reports of a potential Hindi remake was being planned with Varun Dhawan being approached to play the lead role.
 However, it was undisclosed whether Atlee, the director of the original film, would direct the venture or give the role to someone else.
 Reportedly, the director had met the actor in Mumbai during 2019 to discuss the possibilities of a possible collaboration in the near future.
 However, no development took place until in early March 2022, as Dhawan had reportedly completed his existing commitments, he met Atlee again to finalise their project.

 On 19 March, their collaboration was publicly announced.
 Tentatively titled as VD18, instead of directing it, Atlee was revealed to produce the project under his house A for Apple Productions, along with Murad Khetani's Cine1 Studios and Jyoti Deshpande's Jio Studios.
 Kalees, who had earlier assisted Atlee and directed the Tamil techno-thriller film Kee (2019), was hired to helm the project.
 The official title Baby John was announced on 5 February 2024.
 In an interview with Trisha Bhattacharya of India Today, Dhawan stated: "When Atlee came with this film, there was a reason behind it, and he said that we had to change a lot of the geography of the film.
 We have to use it as an adaptation and not really a proper remake, and I think that's what's done."
 He also added that the film, highlighted real-life incidents about women's safety in India and a contemporary take on parenting.